-LHSC Emergency Department experiencing year over year increase in paediatric concussion cases
+LHSC Children’s Emergency Department experiencing year over year increase in paediatric concussion cases

-You may have heard something like: “His bell was rung”, “she got dinged at soccer” or “it’s just part of the game”…but is it as simple as that?
+LONDON, Ontario – You have probably heard the common sayings: “His bell was rung”, “she got dinged at soccer” or “it’s just part of the game”…but is it as simple as that?

 A concussion is a mild brain injury caused by any bump, blow or jolt to the head, or any blow to the body that causes the head to be jolted, jarred or moved rapidly.
 Signs and symptoms can include headache, nausea, dizziness, blurred vision, sensitivity to light or noise, as well as difficulty concentrating and remembering.